mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 One disadvantage of accrual accounting: we need to do estimations (e.g., for depreciation); that is subject to errors or manipulations.
 In other words, in contrast to cash accounting, accrual accounting yields estimations.

-### 5.3 Bookstore Case: Now Transactions
+### 5.3 Bookstore Case: New Transactions

-Examples related to accrual accountinh.
+Examples related to accrual accounting.

 1. Prepaid insurance